 Indiana county jails provide multiple options for sending money to inmates and detainees.
 Most of them allow cash and money order deposits at designated kiosks placed in jail lobbies.
 Some also accept money orders sent to their addresses.
 Some county jails contract funds transfer to payment processors.
 These handle credit/debit card deposits over the phone and online.
 Visit the website of a county jail to learn the payment methods supported by the facility.

-To visit an inmate in an Indiana state adult or juvenile correctional facility, you must be on their approved visitors list.
+Individuals that wish to visit inmates in Indiana state prisons or juvenile correctional facilities must be on their approved visitors' list.
 Prospective visitors must apply for visitation privileges by completing and submitting visitation applications.
 Ask the inmate you want to visit for a copy of this application.
 Send the completed application to the IDOC facility where the offender is held.
 Minors need to complete a separate application form.

-Read IDOC’s Visitation Policy for rules and regulations regarding visiting Indiana state prisons.
-While IDOC provides visitation rules, each facility sets its own visiting hours.
-Click on the link for a facility on IDOC Visitation page to see their current visiting days and times.
+While IDOC provides visitation rules, each facility sets its visiting hours.
+Click on the link for a facility on the IDOC Visitation page to see their current visiting days and times.

 The IDOC also offers video visitation through GTL.
-To use this service, you must first register for it online or through GTL VisMobile Android app.
-Sign it to schedule a video visit with an inmate from the comfort of your home.
+You must first register for it online or through the GTL VisMobile Android app to use this service.
+Then, sign it to schedule a video visit with an inmate from the comfort of your home.
 GTL charges $3.30 for a 10-minute video visit and $8.25 for a 25-minute visit.

 County jails have separate visitation rules, regulations, and schedules.
-When planning to visit an inmate in a local jail, first check the jail website to find visitation information for the facility.
+When visiting an inmate in a local prison, first check the prison website to find visitation information for the facility.

-The public can request non-confidential records of inmates in state prisons from IDOC.
+The public can initiate an Indiana prison inmate search to obtain non-confidential records of IDOC inmates.
 To request offender records, send an email request to COAOffenderRecordRequest@idoc.in.gov or call IDOC's Records Division at (317) 232-5765.
 You can also send a written request by mail to:

 Indianapolis, IN 46204

-Use the Indiana Offender Database Search to find inmates in a facility controlled by IDOC.
-This search tool makes finding inmates in adult correctional and work release facilities easy.
-Simply enter the last name or both last and first names of the inmate into the search tool.
+Individuals can also obtain offender records using the Indiana prison inmate search tool provided by the IDOC.
+This tool makes finding inmates in adult correctional and work-release facilities easy.
+Simply enter the last name or the last and first name of the inmate into the search tool.
 Alternatively, provide the inmate's Offender Number.

-Some Indiana county jails also provide similar inmate locator tools on their websites.
-Others publish regularly updated jail rosters of current inmates online.
-If you cannot find either resource on the county website, look for the contact information of the Sheriff’s Office or county jail.
-Contact either of these facilities to enquire about the location or status of an inmate.
+Some Indiana county jails provide inmate locator tools on their websites.
+Others regularly publish updated jail rosters of current inmates online.
+These website applications help users determine who's in custody in a specific jail facility.
+Individuals can also obtain a county sheriff's office or county jail contact information to know how to find someone in jail without using the county jail website.
+Subsequently, the person can contact either institution to inquire about the location or custody status of an inmate.